 Alexandra J. Roberts is an Associate Professor at the University of New Hampshire School of Law.
 She teaches and writes in the areas of trademark and false advertising law, entertainment law, contracts, and law and literature.
 Her current scholarship focuses on trademark use and distinctiveness generally and how trademarks function on social media in particular.

 Professor Roberts holds an A.B. from Dartmouth College, an A.M. from Stanford University, and a J.D. from the Yale Law School.
 She previously served as the Executive Director of the Franklin Pierce Center for Intellectual Property at UNH Law and as a Visiting Assistant Professor at Boston University School of Law.
 Prior to entering academia, she was an associate in the intellectual property litigation group at Ropes & Gray, first in its New York and then in its Boston office.
-Professor Roberts serves on the Academic Committee of the International Trademark Association and co-leads the Professor Membership Subcommittee.
-She is co-chair of the Junior Intellectual Property Scholars Association (JIPSA).
+Professor Roberts is co-chair of the Junior Intellectual Property Scholars Association (JIPSA) and an Affiliated Fellow of the Yale information Society project.